theRAPTLab/gsgo/docs/01-architecture/02-state.md

 ```

-The `UR.WriteState()` function will lookup the 'locales' group and attempt to write key 'localeID' with the value passed in the UI event.
+The `UR.WriteState()` function will lookup the 'locales' group and attempt to write key 'localeId' with the value passed in the UI event.
 It also **does not use React.Component.setState()** to update the UI, because our use of `UR.WriteState()` will take care of that in your `urLocalesChanged()` class method which DOES have `setState()`.
 This method is called if you have used `UR.Subscribe('locales',this.urLocalesChanged)`.

 The advantage to doing this in this roundabout way is that this automatically notifies other subscribed modules and React components, so they will update too.

-## Handling Application-specific Logic

-*This is an **EVOLVING SPECIFICATION** as we make sure the pattern makes sense to everyone*

-Originally our major modules **SIM**, **RENDER**, and **INPUT** were designed to run completely independently of each other so they could be moved easily to the server.
-Unfortunately this is no longer the case, as there was no clear pattern established for doing this cleanly without polluting DATACORE with cross-module dependencies.

-This is what APPCORE helps with.
-In addition to providing a home for groups of application state, an APPCORE module can also hold derivative cross-module logic and data structures because they are *SPECIFIC TO AN IMPLEMENTATION* (the application with its required features).
-An APPCORE module can freely import a DATACORE module that follows the strict "no dependency" criteria.

-APPCORE modules can only be imported by the application itself, not by other modules.
-This can either be a `jsx` component file or an application helper module that has the program logic that is unrelated to GUI event and update handling.

-An example of use of an APPCORE module beyond just initializing state is `appcore/ac-locales.js`.
-It does stuff like:

-* does the initial database query on load to populate its state
-* handles asynchronous mirroring of UI changes to the server database
-* returns localedata by ID

-Again it is important to remember that **GUI state** is not the same as **application state** which is not the same as **model data**.
-These are all very distinct kinds of data, and assuming they are equivalent can result in weird data corruption.

-* When using the UR StateGroupMgr, this data is _converted_ into React.Component.state.
-It is not _the same_ data, and relying on GUI state to "cache" data is a good way to make your data unreliable due to how React handles state asynchronously.
-* In general be aware of when you are passing objects by reference or value.
-The current best practice for this is to **clone** using object spread notation like `const clone = { ...oldObj }` (in the past, we would use `const clone = Object.assign({},oldObj)`).
-* Be aware that these clone techniques only make **shallow copies**.
-React state objects are intended to also be shallow.
-Deeply nested state objects are a bad idea.
-At most we allow one object deep that may contain ONLY regular scalar non-object non-array properties.
+---

+see [02-modularity](./02-modularity.md) for additional discussion of application state in the APPCORE conventions